Potassium-40 geoneutrinos detection and the Earth's large-scale structures imaging by directional geoneutrino detection: Geoneutrino signal and backgrounds

 \subsection{Coordinate system}

 The directionality is significant in distinguishing the geoneutrino signal from the solar neutrino background.
-The geoneutrino signal mainly comes from the interior of the Earth, while the solar neutrino background has a strong correlation with the Sun's direction.
+The geoneutrino signal primarily originates from the Earth's interior, whereas the solar neutrino background is strongly correlated with the Sun's direction.
 To characterize the difference, two sets of coordinate systems are established.
-The solar coordinate system focuses on the relationship with the Sun's azimuth, with the solar angle $\theta_\odot$ representing the angle between the recoil electron's direction and the Sun-Earth direction.
+The solar coordinate system focuses on the relationship with the solar azimuth, with the solar angle $\theta_\odot$ representing the angle between the recoil electron's direction and the Sun-Earth direction.
 The terrestrial coordinate system is fixed on the Earth, with the origin set at the detector position, the $z$-axis aligned along the direction from the Earth's center to the detector, and the $x$-axis aligned along the latitudinal direction and pointing towards the south.
 The angular coordinates $(\theta_\oplus, \phi_{\oplus})$ are defined in this coordinate system.
 The coordinate systems are illustrated in Fig.~\ref{fig:CoordinateSystem}.